-In q4s-aware-network alerting mode, if the client receives a Q4S ALERT message, it MUST answer sending the Q4S ALERT request message back to the server including the SDP (with its corresponding digital signature), or with a 6xx error response message.
+In q4s-aware-network alerting mode, if the client receives a Q4S ALERT message, it MUST answer sending the Q4S ALERT request message back to the server including the SDP (with its corresponding digital signature).

 Both client and server will keep performing measurements but no other Q4S ALERT message MUST be sent during "network-alert-pause" milliseconds.
 The operations needed to act on the network and the agents in charge of them are out of scope of this draft.